Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 > Please refer to the Docker documentation to know how this can be accomplished.

-A specific command of the image is run, specified at the end: it is the `init` command that initializes a Tendermint @Type node.
+A specific command of the image is run, specified at the end: it is the `init` command that initializes a Tendermint Hotmoka node.
 Options of `run` are passed to the Docker image as environment variables, through the `-e` switch.
 The `INITIAL_SUPPLY` is the amount of coins provided to the gamete initially, that is, the amount of cryptocurrency available initially in the blockchain.
-The `KEY_OF_GAMETE` is what we have generated with `@tool create-key` and will be put inside the gamete as its public key.
+The `KEY_OF_GAMETE` is what we have generated with `moka create-key` and will be put inside the gamete as its public key.
 The `CHAIN_ID` is the chain identifier of the blockchain started by the node.
 The `OPEN_UNSIGNED_FAUCET` switch opens a free faucet for getting cryptocurrency for free from the
 gamete: use `false` for that in a real blockchain.

-As shown in Figure @fig:hotmoka_tendermint, a Tendermint @Type node communicates to the external world through ports 26656 for gossip and 8001 (or 80 or any other port) for clients.
+As shown in Figure @fig:hotmoka_tendermint, a Tendermint Hotmoka node communicates to the external world through ports 26656 for gossip and 8001 (or 80 or any other port) for clients.
 Hence those ports must be connected to the Docker image.
 We do that with the `-p` switch.
 Specifically, in our example, port 8001 of the real machine is bound to port 8001 of the Docker image